Police Say A Road Rage Incident Led To The Death Of A Muslim Teenager In Virginia

 She said that many people at the mosque, and the teens who were there during the incident, don't believe it was a hate crime "because of the altercation that happened right before."

-Hassanen’s mother, Sawsan Gazzar, told the Washington Post, "I think it had to do with the way she was dressed and the fact that she’s Muslim."
+However, Hassanen’s mother, Sawsan Gazzar, told the Washington Post she thought it had to do with the way her daughter was dressed "and the fact that she’s Muslim."

 "Why would you kill a kid?
 What did my daughter do to deserve this?" she asked.